pattyjula/COVID-plots/README.md

 # COVID-plots
-COVID plots with web scraping
+COVID web scraping and plotting with beautifulsoup, requests, seaborn, and more